 ELL Committee: advocates for the needs of ELLs including SLIFE in our schools and has met with BPS leadership and DOE.

 Hub Community Schools: advocates for more full wraparound service model schools for BPS.

 Immigrant Rights: works with the Student Immigrant Movement and guidance counselors to support immigrant and undocumented students.

 Less Testing, More Learning: Works with community members, parents, and students addressing concerns over the negative impact of over-assessment on students and offering alternatives to standardized testing

 LGBTQAA: This committee has created the LGBTQAA brochure with GLSEN and advocates for safe and welcoming schools across the district.

 New/Early Career Educators: This committee plans and outreaches for the bi-monthly New Educator Underground events and local venues where early educators meet for both social and support networking.

-- Parent Advisory Committee: A new initiative at the BTU is to facilitate and improve parent-teachers relationships and advocacy.
-It is a subcommittee of the Community Advisory Board and convenes parents from across the district.
+Parent Advisory Committee: An initiative at the BTU to facilitate and improve parent-teachers relationships and advocacy.
 The group also works with the Boson Education Justice Alliance.

-- Restorative Justice Organizing Committee This BTU committee has collaborated with the BPS and Code of Conduct Advisory Committee to bring PD on the restorative practices to BPS educators.
+Restorative Justice Organizing Committee: collaborates with the BPS and Code of Conduct Advisory Committee to bring PD on the restorative practices to BPS educators.